jobafash/tinyurl/README.md

 What would be Queries Per Second (QPS) for our system?
 New URLs shortenings per day: 50

-Considering 30:1 read/write ratio, URLs redirections per second will be: 300 \* 50 = 15000 URLs
+Considering a 300:1 read/write ratio, URLs redirections per second will be: 300 \* 50 = 15000 URLs

 Storage estimates: Let’s assume we store every URL shortening request (and associated shortened link) for 5 years.
 Since we expect to have 15000 new URLs every month, the total number of objects we expect to store will be 7500: 15000 _ 5 years _ 12 months = 900000